 Our vision for reconciliation

 We are proud to share our organisation’s Reflect Reconciliation Action Plan (RAP) January 2023 – June 2024.
+Alpine Shire Council is committed to continue our journey of reconciliation and we are undertaking the planning phase of our next RAP.

 A Reflect RAP is a plan designed for organisations beginning their reconciliation journey with First Nations peoples.
 Alpine Shire Council's Reflect RAP is an inward-facing document that focuses on how we, as an organisation, can develop positive relationships with First Nations peoples that are built on a mutual foundation of respect.